elcolin/ft_irc/README.md

     struct pollfd fds[SOMAXCONN + 1] = {0};

-Since we cannot have more SOMAXCONN connections on our listening socket plus one to include our socket.
+Since we cannot have more SOMAXCONN connections plus one for our listening socket.
 It would be a shame to not monitor our listening socket for incoming connections.

     int i = 1;
     struct pollfd fds[SOMAXCONN + 1] = {0};